-Head of Finance & Chief Finance Officer (Section 151 Local Government Act
+Director of Corporate Services Chief Finance Officer (Section 151 Local Government Act 1972)

-Governance 1972)

-Services ,

-Such posts will have the functions described in Article 4210.02-12.04 below.
+Such posts will have the functions described in Article 10.02-12.04 below.

-4210.02 Functions of the head of paid service (the Chief Executive)
+10.02 Functions of the head of paid service (the Chief Executive)

 - (a) Discharge of functions by the Council.
-The head of paid service will report to full Council on the manner in which the discharge of the Council's functions is co-ordinated, the number and grade of officers required for the discharge of functions and the organisation of officers. - (b) Restrictions on functions.
-The head of paid service may not be the monitoring officer but may hold the post of chief finance officer if a qualified accountant.
+The head of paid service will report to full Council on the manner in which the discharge of the Council's functions is coordinated, the number and grade of officers required for the discharge of functions and the organisation of officers. - (b) Restrictions on functions.
+The head of paid service may not be the Monitoring Officer but may hold the post of Chief Finance Officer if a qualified accountant.

-4210.03 Functions of the monitoring officer (the Legal and Democratic Services ManagerPrincipal Solicitor)
+10.03 Functions of the Monitoring Officer (the Legal and Democratic Services Divisional Manager)

 - (a) Maintaining the Constitution.
-The monitoring officer will maintain an up-todate version of the Constitution and will ensure that it is widely available for inspection by members, staff and the public. - (b) Ensuring lawfulness and fairness of decision making.
-After consulting with the Chief Executive and the s151 Officer, the monitoring officer will report to the full Council, or to the Cabinet in relation to an executive function, if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
+The Monitoring Officer will maintain an up-todate version of the Constitution and will ensure that it is widely available for inspection by members, officers and the public. - (b) Ensuring lawfulness and fairness of decision making.
+After consulting with the Chief Executive and the s151 Officer, the Monitoring Officer will report to the full Council, or to the Cabinet in relation to an executive function, if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered. - (c) Supporting the Standards Committee.
-The monitoring officer will contribute to the promotion and maintenance of high standards of conduct through provision of support to the Standards Committee.
-Responsible for all monitoring officer functions in respect of parish councils within the area of the authority, and for making arrangements in conjunction with the Standards Committee for the provision of advice and training to members of the Council on the ethical framework. - (d) In consultation with the Chairman, or (in his absence) the Vice-Chairman, of the Council, granting dispensations under s 33 Localism Act 2011 enabling councillors with interests to speak and/or vote at meetings. - (e) Dealing with Standards Allegations under the Localism Act 2011.
-The monitoring officer: - (i) will carry out an initial assessment of every allegation that a member of the Council or of a parish council in the district has failed to comply with the code of conduct and, after consulting the Independent Person, decide whether it should be referred to the Assessment Sub-Committee;
+The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct through provision of support to the Standards Committee.
+Responsible for all Monitoring Officer functions in respect of parish councils within the area of the authority, and for making arrangements in conjunction with the Standards Committee for the provision of advice and training to members of the Council on the ethical framework. - (d) In consultation with the Chairman or (in his absence) the Vice-Chairman, of the Council, granting dispensations under s 33 Localism Act 2011 enabling councillors with interests to speak and/or vote at meetings. - (e) Dealing with Standards Allegations under the Localism Act 2011.
+The Monitoring Officer: - (i) will carry out an initial assessment of every allegation that a member of the Council or of a parish council in the district has failed to comply with the code of conduct and, after consulting the Independent Person, decide whether it should be referred to the Assessment Sub-